Brandon-Wass/Tk_Clockipy/README.md

 ![2023-09-29-112542_1920x1080_scrot](https://github.com/B-Boone/Alarm_Clock/assets/101531474/4300af78-4376-4d57-8db2-e8a3c194d26f)

-    V-2.10
+    V-2.11
       ```
-      python3 clock_V-2.10.py
+      python3 clock_V-2.11.py
       ```

 ![2023-10-03-104239_1920x1080_scrot](https://github.com/B-Boone/Alarm_Clock/assets/101531474/6c2c4981-83bd-4ed7-adcf-7ea2d02f100a)

-    V-2.20
+    V-2.21
       ```
-      python3 clock_V-2.20.py
+      python3 clock_V-2.21.py
       ```

 ![2023-09-29-114654_640x480_scrot](https://github.com/B-Boone/Alarm_Clock/assets/101531474/1a1fb150-cc61-48be-96fe-14b0fbe9dc59)

   2. **Set the Alarm**: Click the 'Set Hour' and 'Set Minute' buttons to set the alarm.

   3. **Alarm Notification**: A pop-up will appear when the alarm rings.
-Press the stop button to stop the alarm and keep the previoulsy set one, or press the reset button to stop the alarm and clear the previously set one.
+Press the stop button to stop the alarm and keep the previoulsy set one, press the snooze button to stop the alarm and have it go off again in 5 minutes*, or press the reset button to stop the alarm and clear the previously set one.

+    * This can be adjusted under the left-click popup menu

 ![2023-10-05-114606_1920x1080_scrot](https://github.com/B-Boone/Alarm_Clock/assets/101531474/60132f30-85ed-45ce-83e4-61039501448f)